Scavetta/DAwR_ZIBI_2019/README.md

-# Data Analysis with R,
+# Data Analysis with R
 ## ZIBI, Berlin 2019

 Scripts from workshop